Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

 \paragraph{Augmented neural ODEs.} In system identification tasks, where a dynamical system is to be learned from measurements, see \secref{sec:systident}, formulating a (neural) ODE in terms of the observable quantities is typically not sufficient to describe the system dynamics, see also \secref{sec:lvm}.
 The idea of augmented neural ODEs \citep{dupont2019augmented} is thus to augment the space of (observable) state variables $\vx$ with additional variables $\vh$ that lift the dimensionality of the problem:

-This can prevent the trajectories of the system from intersecting each other and thus allows the representation of more general system behaviors.
-Furthermore, according to \cite{dupont2019augmented}, augmented neural ODEs can achieve lower losses, better generalization, and lower computational cost than regular neural ODEs, also since time discretizations can be coarser as the learned rate functions $\vf_\vtheta$ are smoother.
+\rebuttal{Augmented neural ODEs allow observed trajectories to intersect and enable the learning of more general dynamics over the observed state space.} Furthermore, according to \citet{dupont2019augmented}, augmented neural ODEs can achieve lower losses, better generalization, and lower computational cost than regular neural ODEs, also since time discretizations can be coarser as the learned rate functions $\vf_\vtheta$ are smoother.
 However, challenges are the determination of the size of $\vh$ and training without knowing the values of $\vh$.

 \paragraph{Partial differential equations.} Learning and solving PDEs have recently emerged as significant areas of interest, reflecting the complexities inherent in accurately capturing spatiotemporal dynamics across extremely fine temporal and spatial scales.
 In contrast to the ODE operator (\eqref{eq:continuous_ode}), PDEs involve working with infinite-dimensional spaces.
 Specifically, the learning process involves creating a function that maps between two function spaces, representing the input data (like initial conditions) and the output solutions of the PDEs.